Installing and Configuring the TeamCity server

 This page covers:

 Installing the TeamCity Server

-Having obtained the TeamCity installation package, proceed with installing the build server for:
+After you obtained the TeamCity installation package, proceed with corresponding installation intructions:

 |The build server and one build agent will be installed by default for Windows, Linux or MacOS X. If you need more build agents, refer to the section Installing Additional Build Agents.|

 For the Windows platform, run the executable file and follow the installation instructions.
 You have options to install the TeamCity web server and one build agent that can be run as a Windows service.

 When prompted, specify the server configuration directory (aka TeamCity Data Directory).
 Make sure the path to this directory contains latin charachters only, if you're planning to use default HSQLDB database.

 If you opted to install the services, use standard Windows Services applet to manage the service.